shafr/shafr.github.io/_audio_books/galaxy_edge/010_iron_wolfes.md

 Parallel story about fighting squad on the edge of the galaxy.

-This series are now staring to be like `Romance novels` with simple or no major twists, just a small ammount of extra unviverse story, with forgettable characters, some ammount of romance, lots of shooting.
+This series are now staring to be like `Romance novels` with simple or no major twists, just a small amount of extra universe story, with forgettable characters, some amount of romance, lots of shooting.

 Just a books for passing by while waiting for major releases.
 Rating: 3/5